Locality Optimized Unstructured Mesh Algorithms on GPUs: Introduction

-Unstructured meshes are defined by sets (e.g. nodes, edges, faces...), data defined on the sets, and explicit connectivity information between sets (mapping tables).
-For determining the neighbours of a set element the index isn't enough, we need external information.
-Thus there is an overhead associated with the reading of the mapping tables to determine the neighboring elements, but we gain significant performance when we need finer resolution for interesting parts of the mesh while a rougher resolution is sufficient for the most of the mesh (e.g. in the case of PDE-s where the gradient changes slowly).
-In such a case with structured meshes we need to compute unnecessary points otherwise we wouldn't get correct results in areas where detail is necessary.

-For unstructured meshes the computations on the mesh are given as operations on sets.
-Basically a loop over the elements of a set, executing the same operations for every element, while accessing data directly on the iteration set or indirectly through a mapping.
-An example for a mesh and a mapping from edges to cells are shown in Figure \ref{fig:unstructured}.
-For kernels that only access data directly or only read data indirectly but write the data on the iteration set, the whole iteration space could run simultaneously.
-However, for kernels which indirectly increment data, we need to ensure that there are no race conditions during the execution.

-The parallelisation of such unstructured mesh operations is much harder than for structured mesh codes: where the elements are writing data indirectly we can not tell which elements could be computed at the same time from compile time information, as it is driven by the mapping table.
-One of the most commonly used approaches is to use a runtime colouring of elements to parallelise the computation.

-In our case the sets are represented as consecutive indexes from zero to the size of the set.
-The mapping between two sets are represented as a mapping table, an array which stores the index of set elements in the second set of the mapping (referred as to-set) for every set element of the first set (from-set).
-For the example in Figure \ref{fig:unstructured} a part of the mapping from edges to cells is shown in Figure \ref{fig:mapping}.
-In this way we can access the index of those elements which are connected to the current element of the from-set from other sets (the to-sets of the mappings).
+Unstructured meshes can be abstractly viewed as a collection of sets (e.g. nodes, edges, cells, etc.), data defined on these sets (e.g. fluxes, coordinates, velocities), and explicit connectivity information between sets.
+The connectivity information, declared as mapping tables are required for determining the neighbors of a set element.
+If we represent sets as consecutive indices from zero to the size of the set, then the mapping between two sets is represented as an array which stores the index of set elements in the second set of the mapping (referred to as the to-set) for every set element of the first set (known as the from-set).
+For the majority of such applications, the number of to-set elements connected to each from-set element is fixed (e.g. all edges have two vertices).
+For example consider the mesh illustrated in Figure~\ref{fig:unstructured}.
+Part of the mappings from edges to cells for this mesh is detailed in Figure~\ref{fig:mapping}.
+Given such a mapping, we can access the index of those elements that are connected to the current element of the from-set from other sets (the to-sets of the mappings).